SebaM/Workshop_PyTest_Hypo/README.md

     27. Check ReadMe.md
     28. Check if you are working in virtual environment
     28. Check dependency and install if missing
+    29. You can mark folders:
+        30. source as source root
+        31. tests as test root
 29. Commit local changes
 30. Do checkout of next branch ex1_calculator